“Miss Marilyn Monroe calls to mind the bouquet of a fireworks display, eliciting from her awed spectators an open-mouthed chorus of ohs and ahs ...”

 Marilyn felt that with their help, she could finally reach her goal of becoming a truly good actress, someone who was looked upon with respect, rather than

-believed in her, wanting the world to see her as they did.
-Thus, in 1956, when she entered the suite of the Ambassador Hotel in New York City, to meet
+in her, wanting the world to see her as they did.
+Thus, in 1956, when she entered the suite of the Ambassador Hotel in New York City, to meet with Cecil

-with Cecil Beaton, it was without the girlish pin-up attitude the public was used to seeing in her photos.
+Beaton, it was without the girlish pin-up attitude the public was used to seeing in her photos.
 She was sexy, yes, but sophisticated, too.
-Playful,
+Playful, yes, but

-yes, but with a new sheen and class.
+with a new sheen and class.
 Child-like, yes, but combined with a mature style.
-A year or two previous, people may have laughed at the notion of
+A year or two previous, people may have laughed at the notion of a

-a photographer of Beaton’s stature being matched with Marilyn Monroe.
-But on the day they spent together, with their beloved camera between them,
+photographer of Beaton’s stature being matched with Marilyn Monroe.
+But on the day they spent together, with their beloved camera between them, they

 Marilyn arrived to Beaton’s suite with only a simple black dress and a white puffy evening gown.
 Ed Pfizenmaier, Beaton’s assistant, said that Marilyn took